benblack769/thesis/README.md

 The main code contribution, the parallelism detection tool itself, is in my git repository [SD3-implementation](https://github.com/weepingwillowben/SD3-implementation).

 Supporting code is unfortunately based on LoopProf, which has not been released publicly, so it is not publicly available.
-Please contact me at benblack769@gmail.com or Kelly Shaw at kshaw.reed.edu for full code and data.
+Please contact me at benblack769@gmail.com or Kelly Shaw at kshaw@reed.edu for full code and data.